UICIDEAS/IDEA_130_F23/SCHEDULE.md

   - Play two or more, saving your journals.
   - We will discuss these games together.

+## Week 13-14 (11.14.23-11.23.23): Emerging Technologies and Future Trends
+- Exploration of virtual reality (VR) and augmented reality (AR) in games
+- Impact of artificial intelligence (AI) on game design
+- Ethical considerations in game development and consumption
+- Speculating on the future of game studies and the gaming industry

+## Week 15-16 (11.28.23-12.07.23): Building Communities in Video Games

+#### Final Game Project (due: November 30th)

+  - See "Assignments" for instructions.

 ### Week 15: Game Communities

 #### GAME/CREATING CODING COMMUNITIES: